DhabiaKM/Performing-Robots-Final-Project/README.md

 We started by building the base.
 We cut a piece of wood at the scene shop and sanded it down to make smooth edges.
 Before adding the motors, we also created openings for the wheels to fit in.

 ![](/media/platform1.png)
 The next step was to assemble the platform!
-Aaaand TADA
+Aaaand TADA!!

 ![](/media/platform2.png)